-The initial exchange rate is 8.5051 shares per \$1,000 principal amount of the notes (or an initial exchange price of approximately \$117.58 per share of Boston Properties, Inc.'s common stock).
-In addition, we entered into capped call transactions with affiliates of certain of the initial purchasers, which are intended to
+(2) The initial exchange rate is 8.5051 shares per \$1,000 principal amount of the notes (or an initial exchange price of approximately \$117.58 per share of our common stock).
+In addition, we entered into capped call transactions with affiliates of certain of the initial purchasers, which are intended to reduce the potential dilution upon future exchange of the notes.
+The capped call transactions are expected to have the effect of increasing the effective exchange price to us of the notes from \$117.58\$ to approximately \$137.17\$ per share, representing an overall effective premium of approximately 40% over the closing price on August 13, 2008 of \$97.98\$ per share of our common stock.
+The net cost of the capped call transactions was approximately \$44.4 million.

-- reduce the potential dilution upon future exchange of the notes.
-The capped call transactions are expected to have the effect of increasing the effective exchange price to us of the notes from \$117.58 to approximately \$137.17 per share, representing an overall effective premium of approximately 40% over the closing price on August 13, 2008 of \$97.98 per share of Boston Properties, Inc.'s common stock.
-The net cost of the capped call transactions was approximately \$44.4 million. - In connection with the special distribution of \$5.98 per share of Boston Properties, Inc.'s common stock declared on December 17, 2007, the exchange rate was adjusted from 6.6090 to 7.0430 shares per \$1,000 principal amount of notes effective as of December 31, 2007, resulting in an exchange price of approximately \$141.98 per share of Boston Properties, Inc.'s common stock.
+In connection with the special dividend of \$5.98 per share of common stock declared on December 17, 2007, the exchange rate was adjusted from 6.6090 to 7.0430 shares per \$1,000 principal amount of notes effective as of